spyren/Mecrisp-Cube/sdcard/man/BoardSupportPackage.md

 ## Switches

-Most development boards have at least a switch or a push button, the Nucleo has 3 and Dongle has 1 switches.
+Most development boards have at least a switch or a push button, the Nucleo has 3 switches and Dongle has 1 switche.

 ```
 switch1? .